Misinformation reigns in the field of travel medicine and travelers are often unaware of the risks they are exposing themselves to.

 The optimal time to come for the consultation would be four weeks, but the majority of travellers come from two weeks to two days before their departure.
 However, vaccinations are administered even if the time is brief because many travellers spend a longer time in the place of destination so the immunitary system has the time to respond.

-If you are not in Rome at the moment and would still like to speak with a doctor, you can try our online consultation service CheckmeApp, rather than googling your symptoms.
+If you are not in Rome at the moment and would still like to speak with a doctor, you can see a doctor near you, rather than googling your symptoms.

-Our board certified doctors would be happy to help you assess risks of travelling to any country as well as advise you on the preferred steps to take if you have been exposed without preventive vaccinations.
+A doctor will be able to give advice about the right vaccination schedule, risks of travelling to any country as well as advise you on the preferred steps to take if you have been exposed without preventive vaccinations.